-In 2011, USC added to its title count by capturing NCAA team crowns in men’s tennis in the spring and in men’s water polo in the fall.
+In 2012, USC added to its title count by capturing an NCAA team crown in men’s water polo in the fall.

 USC has 21 Division I sports, including nine men’s teams and 12 women’s teams.
 The men’s teams include football, baseball, basketball, golf, swimming and diving, tennis, track and field, volleyball and water polo.
 Women compete in basketball, cross country, golf, lacrosse, rowing, soccer, swimming and diving, tennis, track and field, volleyball, sand volleyball and water polo.
 Students interested in participating should visit the Athletic Department in Heritage Hall or call (213) 740-3843.

 Traditionally, about 4,000 students make the trek to the San Francisco Bay Area the weekend of the away game with either Stanford or Cal.
 See the Daily Trojan for specific dates and times, for ticket distribution and other information, such as group charter flights and bus schedules, pertaining to the Bay Area weekender.
 Most students stay in San Francisco and attend a rally sponsored by Alumni Relations and Trojan Pride.